 By far the most impressive spectacle created by the Nazca Culture, these lines are one of the most popular tourist sights in all of Peru.
 Consisting of as many as 300 different designs, here we can spot geoglyphs such as the Condor, Hummingbird and the Astronaut.

 Whilst today we can head on an overflight to witness the mesmerizing designs, it is quite incredible to ponder how they made the Nazca Lines in the first place with no aerial vantage points available (especially as some measure as large as 1200m in length).
+During the flight we can also learn many other incredible Nazca Lines facts from our expert tour guide.

 Pottery has been an important feature of pretty much all ancient Peruvian civilisations, and certainly predates the Nazca Culture back to those of the Paracas and further.